TejasM/jboss-as-quickstart/petclinic-spring/README.md

 ==========================================================================

-PetClinic features alternative DAO implementations and application configurations for JDBC, Hibernate, and JPA, with HSQLDB and MySQL as target databases.
+PetClinic features alternative DAO implementations and application configurations for JDBC, JPA, and Spring Data JPA, with HSQLDB and MySQL as target databases.
 The default PetClinic configuration is JDBC on HSQLDB.
-See "src/main/resources/jdbc.properties" as well as web.xml and applicationContext-*.xml in the "src/main/webapp/WEB-INF" folder for
+See "src/main/resources/spring/data-access.properties" as well as web.xml and business-config.xml in the "src/main/resources/spring" folder for
 details.
 A simple comment change in web.xml switches between the data access strategies.

-The JDBC and Hibernate versions of PetClinic also demonstrate JMX support via the use of <context:mbean-export/> for exporting MBeans.
+The JDBC and JPA versions of PetClinic also demonstrate JMX support via the use of <context:mbean-export/> for exporting MBeans.
 SimpleJdbcClinic exposes the SimpleJdbcClinicMBean management interface via JMX through the use of the @ManagedResource and @ManagedOperation